Hardik7269/Advance-driving-monitoring-system/README.md

 # Run
 It is suggested to install Jupyter notebook in your Raspberry Py 4.
 For external webcam, use the webcam number is used as 0.
+Extract 3 shape_predictor_68_face_landmarks.dat files in one folder.

 #